Cruise Control Privacy Notice

-All our email communication with you is on an Opt In basis, every email you receive from us will have details of how to remove yourself from our email lists.
+We will seek your consent before sending you marketing communication.
+Every email you receive from us will have details of how to remove yourself from our email lists.
 Remember to change your preference for each email address and other contact details you have given us.
-If you have any difficulty with this process you can email the Loyalty Helpdesk (as mentioned below) and specify your request.
+If you have any difficulty with this process you can email the Web Editor at firstname.lastname@example.org and specify your request.
 Please let us know whether you would like to opt out of one or more of our services or whether you would prefer not to receive any notifications from us at all.

 Our website may allow you to ‘like’ particular categories using Facebook functionality.
 If you ‘like’ a particular category you will receive regular notifications on your Facebook page relating to that category.
 If you no longer wish to receive these notifications you are required to ‘unlike’ the relevant category.